denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. this(2L) at line 3, super((short)2) at line 14
 F. this(5) at line 3, super(null) at line 14
 G. Remove lines 3 and 14.

+**My Answer: A,C**
+**Correct Answer: A,C**

+**Option A is correct, as this(3) calls the constructor declared on line 5, while this("") calls the constructor declared on line 10.
+Option B does not compile, as inserting this() at line 3 results in a compiler error, since there is no matching constructor.
+Option C is correct, as short can be implicitly cast to int, resulting in this((short)1) calling the constructor declared on line 5.
+In addition, this(null) calls the String constructor declared on line 10.**

 ---